volatiletech/authboss/README.md

 * Config.Storage.Server
 * Config.Storage.SessionState
-* Config.Storage.CookieState (only for remember me)
+* Config.Storage.CookieState (only for "remember me" functionality)

 The following is a list of the core pieces, these typically are abstracting the HTTP stack.
 Out of all of these you'll probably be mostly okay with the default implementations in the